monimoni1/Habit-Tracker-Pink/readme.txt

 I hope to add a notification function sometime in the future, and a to do list for the day, so that you can see at a glance what activities need to be executed that day.

+TECHNICALS:
+App was coded in Html, CSS and Javascript.
+App was compiled using webintoapp.com
+App website is hosted in tiiny.host

 Thanks for downloading my API.
 If you have any questions about this app, please get in contact with me at LinkedIn (all socials and contacts given below.)